QMeqGR/dgeom-maxima/README.txt

 automatically in the package, but for coordinate systems input by hand one should consider setting the ranges manually.

    The ‘dgeom’ package is compatible with the ‘ctensor’ package.
+Coordinates defined in ‘dgeom’ can be used for computations in the ‘ctensor’ package such as the Christoffel symbols, the Riemann tensor and so forth.
 See the function ‘set_ctensor_vars’ for more information.

 1.2 Functions and Variables for dgeom
 =====================================